khmialev/AutoCustomsBot/README.md

   Built with Python's async features and [aiogram](https://docs.aiogram.dev/) for fast performance.
 - **Docker Deployment:**
   Easily run the bot and PostgreSQL in containers using Docker Compose.

+© 2025 All rights reserved.
+Use without permission is prohibited.